run-ai/docs/docs/admin/troubleshooting/cluster-health-check.md

 * Contact Run:ai Support

-  If the issue persists and you couldn’t resolve it after completing the above steps, contact Run:ai support for assistance.
+  If the issue persists, and you couldn’t resolve it after completing the above steps, contact Run:ai support for assistance.

 !!!
 Note
-    The above steps can also be relevant if you installed the cluster and it is stuck in the status “Waiting to connect” for a long time.
+    The above steps can be used if you installed the cluster and the status is stuck in “Waiting to connect” for a long time.

 ## Cluster has Service issues

-When a cluster is in the status “Service issues”, this means that one or more Run:ai services that are running in the cluster are not available.
+When a cluster's status shows “Service issues”, this means that one or more Run:ai services that are running in the cluster are not available.

-* In this case, first run the following command, to verify which are the non-functioning services, and get more details about deployment issues and resources required by these services that may not be ready (e.g. ingress is was not created or is unhealthy):
+* First run the following command, to verify which are the non-functioning services, and get more details about deployment issues and resources required by these services that may not be ready (for example, ingress was not created or is unhealthy):

   `kubectl get runaiconfig -n runai runai -ojson | jq -r '.status.conditions | map(select(.type == "Available"))'`

   The list of non-functioning services is also available on the UI Clusters page.

-* After determining the non-functioning services, you can use the following guidelines to further investigate the issue.
+* After determining the non-functioning services, use the following guidelines to further investigate the issue.

   Get all Kubernetes events and look for recent failures:

   `Kubectl get events  -A`

-  If a required resource was created but not available or unhealthy, you can also check its details by running:
+  If a required resource was created but not available or unhealthy, check its details by running:

   `Kubectl describe <resource_type> <name>`

-* If the issue persists and you couldn’t resolve it, contact Run:ai support for assistance.
+* If the issue persists and you could not resolve it, contact Run:ai support for assistance.

 ## General tests to verify the Run:ai cluster health

-In addition of the troubleshooting options described above, regardless of the cluster status, you can use the following tests regularly, to determine the Run:ai cluster health.
+Use the following tests regularly to determine the health of the Run:ai cluster in addition to the troubleshooting options described above, regardless of the cluster status.

 ### Verify that data is sent to the cloud